Table of Contents

-Simbang Gali is a hallmark of the Filipino celebration of Advent.
-Another nine-day celebration, Simbang Gali refers to Mass at dawn from Dec.
+Simbang Gabi is a hallmark of the Filipino celebration of Advent.
+Another nine-day celebration, Simbang Gabi refers to Mass at dawn from Dec.
 16-24.

-Parol lanterns are closely associated with Simbang Gali.
+Parol lanterns are closely associated with Simbang Gabi.
 These beautiful lights symbolize victory over darkness and add beauty to any Advent celebration.